ipfs-inactive/blog/content/post/28-js-ipfs-0.25.md

 ### 🏮 ipfs-repo is now 🐲 free

-The IPFS Repo Class went through [some careful refactoring process](https://github.com/ipfs/js-ipfs-repo/pull/140).
+The IPFS Repo Class went through [some careful refactoring](https://github.com/ipfs/js-ipfs-repo/pull/140).
 Now it is easier to understand its internals and to support different backend storage adapters.

-To create a js-ipfs node with your own custom repo you just have to:
+To create a js-ipfs node with your own custom repo, you can now:

 ```JavaScript
 const node = new IPFS({repo: <your own Repo instance with your backend storage adapters>})